StevenLeonCooper/AppLite/README.md

 * Cleanup dependencies to make customization easier and more intuitive.
 * Add more documentation to maximize readability.
 * Add more thorough examples and demos.
+* Add plugin system and/or alternatives to mustache.js for rendering templates.

 # Classes and Helpers
 This app is organized into 4 categories: app, classes, helpers and custom.